calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 (where $$n$$ is the sample size for the period we're looking at and $\hat{p}$ is the proportion we're reporting, with $z$ as our z-score, e.g. [1.96 to represent a 95% CI](http://www.ltcconline.net/greenl/courses/201/estimation/smallConfLevelTable.htm){:target="_blank"})

-Given that we have data for exchange rates in tabular form like so,
+Given that we have data for exchange rates in tabular form like so:

 **my_order_and_exchanges_table**